QuanchaoSong/PyScript-intro/README.md

 ### Conclusion

-The `pyscript` project is an very creative project that allows us to implement complex functions within an webpage, at the benefit of Python's countless & super powerful packages.
-The above procedures demonstrate that it is simple to utilize this intelligent tool into our daily scientific works.
+Through the above procedures, we have demonstrated the potential of `pyscript` and proved the usability of this intelligent tool for our daily scientific work.
+The `pyscript` framework is a very creative and avant-garde project that allows us to implement complex functions within a web page, taking advantage of python's countless & super powerful packages, as well as the convenience of html pages since we have web browsers on every laptop.
+For scientists, `pyscript` can significantly increase their efficiency in using Python for scientific data analysis.